hippoghost/NLP-sentiment_analysis-WordCloud-python/README.md

 ## PROJECT OVERVIEW

-The thought process for this project is to use Natural Language Processing (NLP) to mine information from text and provide insights through sentiment analysis and visualization.
-The end purpose is to conduct an extensive analysis in song lyrics of one of my favorite bands, "Nightstalker", a Greek Stoner-Rock band formed in 1980.
-More information can be found in the [official page](https://nightstalkerband.com/) and [wikipedia](https://en.wikipedia.org/wiki/Night_Stalker).
+The goal of this project is to use Natural Language Processing (NLP) to extract insights from text data, specifically by conducting sentiment analysis and generating visualizations through word clouds.
+The main objective is to perform an in-depth analysis of the song lyrics of "Nightstalker", a Greek Stoner-Rock band formed in 1980 and one of my personal favorites.
+More information about the band can be found on their official website and on Wikipedia. [official page](https://nightstalkerband.com/) and [wikipedia](https://en.wikipedia.org/wiki/Night_Stalker).

 ## DATA

-All data was collected through web scraping techniques using geniusapi from [GENIUS.COM](https://genius.com/) .
-The band's lyrics were saved as text files.
+All data was collected using web scraping techniques with the Genius API from GENIUS.COM.
+The lyrics of the band's songs were saved as text files.
 The data consists of:

-· 8 albums containing 73 songs (4 of them are instrumental),a total of 3.326 words but only 770 of them are unique.
+*8 albums with 73 songs (4 of them instrumental), totaling 3.326 words, but only 770 of them are unique.

 ## QUESTIONS

 In this project,I aimed to answer the following questions:

 * Are music lyrics appροpriate for text analysis?
-* Is it possible for music lyrics to be visualized?
+* Can music lyrics be effectively visualized?
-* Could i get any meaningful insights?
+* What meaningful insights can be gained from analyzing song lyrics?
-* What kind of sentiments are expressed through lyrics?
+* What sentiments are expressed through lyrics?
-* Which words are constantly being repeated in a music album?
+* Which words are frequently repeated in a music album?